Campus and Buildings

 McCandless Hall, built in 1964, houses 264 residents, and is the closest hall to the Noble Family Dining Hall and Angela Athletic and Wellness Complex.
 Residents especially enjoy the air-conditioned study carrels provided for each room.
 McCandless contains singles, doubles, and triples.
 The hall’s reflection room is located on the first floor.

 Opus Hall, the senior apartment building, opened in 2005 and houses 72 students in two and four bedroom apartments.
 Each apartment is furnished, air-conditioned, and includes all appliances.
-The two story building also has laundry facilities, a common lounge on each floor for social gatherings, for study groups, or a relaxing conversation by the fireplace or on the sun deck.
+The three story building also has laundry facilities in the basement, a common lounge on each floor for social gatherings, for study groups, or a relaxing conversation by the fireplace or on the sun deck.
 Opus Hall apartments provide senior students independent living with the benefits of being off campus while remaining close to campus events and activities.

 Regina Hall, a 173,700 square-foot structure with its north and south wings.
 The north wing houses 146 students in singles, doubles, and quads.
 The south wing houses 96 students in singles, doubles, and quads.
 Regina residents enjoy access to a chapel, two large student lounges with adjacent courtyards.
-Regina is home to The Center for Integrative Healthcare Education.
+Regina is home to The Center for Integrative Healthcare Education; the fifth floor houses graduate students.
 This hall also has many classrooms including an 80 seat classroom.

 Safety and security on campus is of paramount importance to the College.
 The Safety Department joins with the Department of Residence Life and the Building Services, Grounds, and Maintenance departments to share mutual responsibility in keeping the campus safe and secure.
 However, the total involvement and cooperation of students, faculty, and staff are necessary to maintain a safe environment.